 The PSC has been seeking cost savings and efforts to streamline regulatory processes for at least 12 years.
 The origin of these streamlining efforts is not limited to the emergence and evolution of competition in the telecommunications industry.
 In fiscal year 1999/2000, the PSC had 401 full time positions.
 Through several reductions over a period of years, that number was reduced to 296 in the 2011/2012 fiscal year, a total reduction of 26.2 percent.
-For fiscal year 2012/2013, three additional PSC positions were eliminated; all three came as a result of projected workload reductions in the telecommunications area.
+For fiscal year 2012/2013, three additional PSC positions were eliminated.
+For 2014/2015, the PSC has proposed to reduce its workforce by another 10 positions.
+Over the years, many of these reductions came as a result of projected workload reductions in the telecommunications area.

 Effective July 2011, the PSC reduced the telecommunications RAF from 0.0020 to 0.0016 of the gross operating revenues derived from intrastate business.
 In addition, all local telephone service providers now pay \$600 as the minimum fee instead of varying rates based upon the service offered.
 At the current 0.0016 rate, carriers will pay this minimum fee up to \$375,000 in gross intrastate operating revenues.
-The reduced RAF rate was determined assuming reduced responsibilities, continuing telecommunications projecting staff hours on workload, and projecting telecommunications company revenues.
-Taking into account the declining revenues of the telecommunications companies regulated by the PSC, the smaller number of regulated companies, the reduction in PSC workload, and the positions eliminated, the agency does not plan to further reduce the telecommunications RAF rate at this time.
+The reduced RAF rate was determined assuming reduced responsibilities, projecting staff hours on continuing telecommunications workload, and projecting telecommunications company revenues.
+Taking into account the continuing decline in revenues from the telecommunications companies regulated by the PSC, the smaller number of regulated companies, the reduction in PSC workload, and the positions eliminated, the agency does not plan to further reduce the telecommunications RAF rate at this time.